swingbit/jira2gitlab/README.md

 APIs used:
 - Jira [API v2](https://docs.atlassian.com/software/jira/docs/api/REST/8.5.0/) (the latest version supported on Jira Server).
 A password-base login with administrator rights is needed.
 - Gitlab [API v4](https://docs.gitlab.com/ee/api/README.html).
-A token with administration rights is needed.
+An access token with administration rights is needed.

 Tested with: